Bebelplatz: Nazi book burning

-The Empty Library, a Memorial in memory of the burning of books by Micha Ullman consisting of a glass plate set into the cobblestones, gives a view of a group of empty bookcases large enough to hold all 20,000 burned books; its purpose is to commemorate the book burning.
+The Empty Library, a Memorial in memory of the burning of books by Micha Ullman, consisting of a glass plate set into the cobblestones, gives a view of a group of empty bookcases large enough to hold all 20,000 burned books; its purpose is to commemorate the book burning.
 Furthermore, a line of Heinrich Heine from his play, Almansor (1821), is engraved on a plaque inset in the square: "Das war ein Vorspiel nur, dort wo man Bücher verbrennt, verbrennt man am Ende auch Menschen." (in English: "That was only a prelude; where they burn books, they will in the end also burn people").
 Students at Humboldt University hold a book sale in the square every year to mark the anniversary.

 Recent history

 In 2006, an exhibition of "United Buddy Bears" was held in the square, for the third time in Berlin.
 The exhibition consisted of more than 180 bear sculptures, each 2 m in height and designed by a different artist.
-Due to its difficult past the use of Bebelplatz remains disputed, recently sparked off by a wintry skating rink and a party tent of the Berlin fashion week.
+Due to its difficult past, the use of Bebelplatz remains disputed, recently sparked off by a wintry skating rink and a party tent of the Berlin fashion week.

-In 2012 several protests were caused by the announced plan of an underground carpark serving the attendees of the opera to be erected under the square and around the subsurface memorial.
+In 2012, several protests were sparked by the announced plan to construct an underground car park serving the opera attendees beneath the square and around the subsurface memorial.